 The MACHC Region has a Disaster Response section on the MACHC Website to help in the response to disasters within the region.
 The website includes the MACHC Disaster Response Plan, Points of Contact, Response Capabilities, and Information Templates.
-This website also contains links to other resources like the NGA Hurricane Dorian Disaster Response website.

 11.1.2 NGA Hurricane Disaster Support